ppamorim/camerite-android-exercise/README.md

 This test will validate your knowledges of Android, we have an preference for the quality and inovation.
 Then, you are open to choose any technology to create your application.

 The test is simple: Request the data from our service, parse and show the data on a list.
-When the user click on the list, open a new screen, it shown the informations of determined item.
+When the user click on the list, open a new screen, it needs to show the informations of determined item.

 We will verify the consistency of the application and the structure used, unit tests are a plus.
 Do your best.